splace/listreader/README.md

 100MB/s for me, YRMV.

-(update: go1.8beta much faster, +100% (std.lib.
+(update: go1.8 much faster, +100% (std.lib.
 10% faster) so now 5 to 15 times faster.)

-not actually optimised, just uses a fast algorithm, so should be able to be made faster.
+not actually optimised, just uses a an inline 'flat implementation, so should be able to be made faster.

 Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/listreader?status.svg)](https://godoc.org/github.com/splace/listreader)